 Select a Theme

 When it comes to summer soirees, we’re fans of tropical or beach themes.
 The fact that you’ve already secured a seaside setting puts you a step ahead.
 Break out the pineapples, tiki torches, and grass skirts for a Hawaiian Luau.
-Transport guests to the Caribbean with bright hues, palm tree decor, and the sounds of steel drums (making a playlist is budget-friendly alternative to hiring professional musicians).
-Or, go full-on Americana with a boardwalk-inspired fête, featuring checkered napkins,... burgers, hot dogs, and seasonal pies.Continue to 4 of 12 below.
+Transport guests to the Caribbean with bright hues, palm tree decor, and the sounds of steel drums (making a playlist is a budget-friendly alternative to hiring professional musicians).
+Or, go full-on Americana with a boardwalk-inspired fête, featuring checkered napkins, burgers, hot dogs, and seasonal pies.Continue to 4 of 12 below.

 04 of 12